 3. Get comfortable with being uncomfortable.
 Be flexible, be adaptable, be open to feedback, all the while having confidence in the abilities that you’re bringing to the table. ~ Luz Lambertus, Senior Vice President, D&I Talent Acquisition Manager, Global Banking & Markets, Bank of America

-This team, who is hiring for the Bank of America Back to Work program, a 12 week training program, also gave insight into how to stand out as a candidate, whether you’re a returnee or simply seeking career change:
+The team also shared insight into how to stand out as a candidate, whether you’re a returnee or simply seeking career change:

 1. Let go of any worries about a resume gap.